 - Move the Import/Export switch to the Import position to specify that the server should import data to a table from a file.
 The default is Import. - Enter the name of the source or target file in the Filename field.
 Optionally, select the Browse icon (ellipsis) to the right to navigate into a directory and select a file. - Use the drop-down listbox in the Format field to specify the file type.
-Select: - binary for a .bin file. - csv for a .csv file. - text for a .txt file. - Use the drop-down listbox in the Encoding field to specify the type of character encoding.
+Select: - binary for a .bin file. - csv for a .csv file. - text for a .txt file. - Use the drop-down listbox in the Encoding field to specify the type of character encoding. - use the drop-down listbox in the On Error field to specify how to behave when encountering an error converting a columns input value into its data type.
+An error_action value of stop means fail the command, while ignore means discard the input row and continue with the next one.
+The default is stop.
+This option is available from PG/EPAS version 17 and above. - use the drop-down listbox in the Log Verbosity field to specify the amount of messages emitted by a COPY command: default or verbose.
+This is currently used in Import only when ON_ERROR option is set to ignore.
+This option is available from PG/EPAS version 17 and above.

-- Use the fields in the Options tab to specify additional information: - Move the OID switch to the Yes position to include the OID column.
-The OID is a system-assigned value that may not be modified.
-The default is No. - Move the Header switch to the Yes position to include the table header with the data rows.
-If you include the table header, the first row of the file will contain the column names. - If you are exporting data, specify the delimiter that will separate the columns within the target file in the Delimiter field.
+- Use the fields in the Options tab to specify additional information: - Move the Header switch to the Yes position to include the table header with the data rows.
+If you include the table header, the first row of the file will contain the column names. - Move the Freeze switch to the Yes position to requests copying the data with rows already frozen, just as they would be after running the VACUUM FREEZE command. - If you are exporting data, specify the delimiter that will separate the columns within the target file in the Delimiter field.
 The separating character can be a colon, semicolon, a vertical bar, or a tab. - Specify a quoting character used in the Quote field.
-Quoting can be applied to string columns only (i.e.

-- numeric columns will not be quoted) or all columns regardless of data type.
-The character used for quoting can be a single quote or a double quote. - Specify a character that should appear before a data character that matches the QUOTE value in the Escape field. - Use the NULL Strings field to specify a string that will represent a null value within the source or target file.
+Quoting can be applied to string columns only (i.e. numeric columns will not be quoted) or all columns regardless of data type.
+The character used for quoting can be a single quote or a double quote. - Specify a character that should appear before a data character that matches the QUOTE value in the Escape field. - Use the NULL String field to specify a string that will represent a null value within the source or target file.